 The pipe operator allows manipulating the stream of data before observable emits with some of Rx operators.
 In this case, switchMap handles the response from the server (it also cancels previous observables).
 And the map operator allows transforming observable.

-(If Rx maps are a bit confusing go here) or here
+Rx maps or here

 Next, the Rx magic begins - the problem is the structure of response data - some of the values in-hero object are just urls to get the values from another source - with Rx we can do it all in one stream! <B